Quantum Knots and Riemann Hypothesis: Affine Kac-Moody algebra

-Then since $W(z,z')\in SU(2)$, from the variational formula (\ref{km5}) for the loop algebra of the loop group of $SU(2)$ we have that the variation of $W(z,z')$ in the direction $\omega(w)$ is given by
+Then since $W_C(z,z')\in SU(2)$, from the variational formula (\ref{km5}) for the loop algebra of the loop group of $SU(2)$ we have that the variation of $W_C(z,z')$ in the direction $\omega(w)$ is given by

-Now let us consider the quantum case which is based on the quantum gauge model in section 2.
+Now let us consider the quantum case which is based on the quantum gauge theory in section 2.
 For this quantum case we shall define a quantum generator $J$ which is analogous to the $J$ in (\ref{km3}).
 We shall choose the equations (\ref{n8b}) and (\ref{n6}) as the equations for defining the quantum generator $J$.
 Let us first give a formal derivation of the equation (\ref{n8b}), as follows.
-Let us consider the following formal functional integration:
+Let us consider the following functional integration based on the measure of the gauge model: